Any time we’re traveling, I always end up at the airport with a fresh Cinnabon cinnamon roll. I just can’t help it.

 need another breakfast idea?

 Did you know we have a Youtube Channel?
-We have hundreds of simple recipes, your family will love.
+We have hundreds of simple recipes that your family will love.

 looking for more cinnamon roll recipes?